African-Robotics-Unit/AcinoSet/README.md

 #### Pre-trained DeepLabCut Model:

-- You can use the `full_cheetah` model provided in the [DLC Model Zoo](http://modelzoo.deeplabcut.org)  To re-create the H5 files (or on new videos).
+- You can use the `full_cheetah` model provided in the [DLC Model Zoo](http://modelzoo.deeplabcut.org) to re-create the existing H5 files (or on new videos).
-- Here, we also already provide the videos and H5 outputs of all frames, [here]().
+- Here, we also already provide the videos and H5 outputs of all frames, [here](https://www.dropbox.com/sh/kp5kmatbv5cdjx2/AABfJGb7ktVK_L0lybOLQIbJa?dl=0).

 ### Labelling Cheetah Body Positions: